TUV-SUD-Product-Service-GmbH/QuteStyle/docs/widgets.md

 ### ColorManager

 A BaseWidget, that can be used to change and test the different color properties of the application.
-For each color key in the style (i. e. background-color, forgeround, ...) an instance of [ColorWidget](#colorwidget) is created.
+For each color key in the style (i.e. background-color, foreground, ...) an instance of [ColorWidget](#colorwidget) is created.
 Now the user can adjust single colors to his interest.
-When the ColorManger recieves a "color_changed" signal, the slot "on_color_changed" is activated and a new theme is created, and the window is updated.
+When the ColorManger receives a "color_changed" signal, the slot "on_color_changed" is activated, a new theme is created, and the window is updated.
 The paintEvent checks whether the theme has change before painting.